 Harmonic (HLIT) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the video services provider had lost 3.17% over the past month, outpacing the Computer and Technology sector's loss of 7.96% and the S&P 500's loss of 4.6% in that time.
+Heading into today, shares of the video services provider had gained 3.56% over the past month, outpacing the Computer and Technology sector's gain of 1.92% and the S&P 500's gain of 2.67% in that time.

-Investors will be hoping for strength from Harmonic as it approaches its next earnings release.
-The company is expected to report EPS of $0.04, unchanged from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $140.57 million, up 25.98% from the year-ago period.
+Wall Street will be looking for positivity from Harmonic as it approaches its next earnings report date.
+On that day, Harmonic is projected to report earnings of $0.04 per share, which would represent no growth from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $140.57 million, up 25.98% from the prior-year quarter.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Harmonic is currently a Zacks Rank #4 (Sell).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Harmonic is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, Harmonic currently has a Forward P/E ratio of 25.71.
-This represents a premium compared to its industry's average Forward P/E of 19.22.
+Investors should also note Harmonic's current valuation metrics, including its Forward P/E ratio of 27.85.
+Its industry sports an average Forward P/E of 18.05, so we one might conclude that Harmonic is trading at a premium comparatively.

-Investors should also note that HLIT has a PEG ratio of 1.71 right now.
+It is also worth noting that HLIT currently has a PEG ratio of 1.86.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Communication - Components industry currently had an average PEG ratio of 1.71 as of yesterday's close.
+The Communication - Components industry currently had an average PEG ratio of 1.84 as of yesterday's close.

 Click to get this free report